-Historic cases of waste, fraud and abuse has, in the end, lead to a new national underwater sanctuary.
-Mother Nature turned this severely damaged section of the Chesapeake Bay into an underwater eco system that the federal government is now protecting.
+Historic cases of waste, fraud, and abuse have, in the end, led to a new national underwater sanctuary.
+Mother Nature turned this severely damaged section of the Chesapeake Bay into an underwater ecosystem that the federal government is now protecting.

 It is the largest shipwreck fleet in the Western Hemisphere, and Shomette says, possibly the world.